Setting a personal course for healthy habit change

 In the context of health, big goal people are often optimizers — they seek perfection in what they eat or how they exercise.
 They often embrace technology to track health metrics, such as macronutrients, heart rate, sleep quality and the like.
 These tools offer value in certain contexts — sometimes I recommend them to clients — but when folks get laser-focused on chasing specific numbers, they often forget to look inward to ask themselves what they’re actually hungry for, what type of exercise they feel like today, or if they’re tired and need a nap.

 By contrast, there are people who set few if any goals.
-They don’t think about it, or they are unsure how to set realistic goals.
+They don’t think about it, or they are unsure about how to set realistic goals.
 Non-goal people may be quite productive but embrace a spontaneous and go-with-the-flow mentality.
 Others don’t set goals because they have their head down, tunneling through their to-do lists.
 Or they are simply afraid of failing.

 When it comes to crafting goals, being both specific and realistic is key, as is seen in the SMART Goal framework, a time-tested tool for guiding goal setting.
 SMART goals are…